In the previous articles:

 Some labs are beginning to offer a test to measure the levels of oxidized LDL particles in the blood.
 There is obvious benefit in this since oxidative stress leading to oxidized LDL particles is one of the primary causes of endothelial dysfunction and heart disease.

 Just when you were starting to sort out this lipoprotein thing, it gets more complicated.
 The various particle types (LDL, HDL, etc) can actually come in different sizes.
 For example, LDL particles can be small and dense or they can be large.
-It is thought that the small, dense particles are more likely to cause problems as they would more easily pass between
+It is thought that the small, dense particles are more likely to cause problems as they would more easily pass between the endothelial cells of arteries leading to plaque formation.
+Measuring the particle size can therefore give a better indication of the risk for heart disease.

 Red Cell Distribution Width